 The name references Woodrow Avenue and Faulkner Street – two roads in Wichita, Kansas where founder, Matt Pierce, honed his skills as a designer, builder and tinkerer.
-His creative curiosity – to see how things work, take them apart, customize and create new things – led him to start Wood&Faulk, a blog about projects and DIY culture.
+His creative curiosity led him to start this blog about projects and DIY culture.

 I had ideas to get out, but wasn't sure how.
 A trusted friend told me to create a blog, but I wasn't so sure.
 I kinda wanted a book, not a blog.
 However, it didn't take much convincing that this was the perfect way to reach my DIY people.

 The first sale